raphaelmansuy/digital_palace/40-the-impatients_serie/2024-03-29_git_comprehensive_impatients.md

 Git hooks can be a powerful tool for enforcing code quality standards, automating tasks, and integrating Git with other tools or processes.
 In a previous section, we discussed using Git hooks for continuous integration.
 Let's explore some additional use cases for Git hooks.

-**CodeSure, let's continue exploring more advanced Git concepts and techniques.

 ### Git Hooks for Code Quality and Automation